lcansby/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 | -------------------- | ----------- | ----------- |----------- |
 |Intelligent call recap|No, contact support for assistance.|[Data, privacy, and security for intelligent recap in Teams Premium](/microsoftteams/privacy/intelligent-recap)|No control|

+[PLACEHOLDER!
+QUESTION: IS THIS THE SAME AS MEETING RECAP FOR PLATFORM SUPPORT??]

 ### Queues app

 Teams Premium and Teams Phone provides access to Queues app, a Teams-native solution that unlocks a set of advanced call functionalities for Teams Phone Call queues and Auto attendants, such as: